leaflet-extras/leaflet-providers/README.md

 layerControl.addBaseLayer(layer, name);
 ```

-This work was inspired from <https://gist.github.com/1804938>, and origionally created by [Stefan Seelmann](https://github.com/seelmann).
+This work was inspired from <https://gist.github.com/1804938>, and originally created by [Stefan Seelmann](https://github.com/seelmann).